 In enterprise procurement, supplier management means onboarding, risk, contracts, compliance, supplier master data, performance scorecards, and sourcing workflows.

-In a small business, supplier management usually means something more immediate: keep the order thread straight, know what the supplier confirmed, capture price changes, track ETAs, remember payment terms, and let the team see what happened without forwarding emails around.
+For operators, supplier management usually means something more immediate: keep the order thread straight, know what the supplier confirmed, capture price changes, track ETAs, remember payment terms, and let the team see what happened without forwarding emails around.

 This guide ranks supplier management software by fit, not by feature count.